Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-• Sigmund Freud — The Interpretation of Dreams (1900) — Provides insights into repressed desires and dream analysis, applicable to understanding snake imagery.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Relevant for understanding repressed desires and fears as they relate to dream symbols.

 Sources & interpretation basis